Sepsis involves the immune system responding dramatically to an infection. This response can damage organs and become life threatening.

 - reduced movement, including sucking

-Older people have a higher risk of sepsis because they:
+Older people have a

 - often have other conditions, such as diabetes